Should a document be a Command Paper?

 - Does it cover topics that might form the basis of a debate in Parliament?

-- Will it be of historical interest to researchers and likely to be included in library catalogues?
+- Will it be of historical interest to researchers?

-Government departments’ parliamentary units can usually advise as to whether a document should be published as a Command Paper.
-However, if there is any doubt, please contact The National Archives for advice.
-Command Papers do not attract parliamentary privilege.
+Your department’s parliamentary unit can usually advise as to whether a document should be published as a CP Paper.
+However, if there is any doubt, you should contact The National Archives for advice.
+CP Papers do not attract parliamentary privilege.
 Therefore, if the content is of a sensitive nature, or includes criticism of individuals, you should consider publishing the document as an HC Paper.
-In such cases government organisations should first consult their legal advisers and then seek the views of the Journal Office as soon as possible.
+In these cases you should consult your department’s legal advisers and seek advice from the Journal Office as soon as possible.